thiagopx/ann/README.md

 - Email: [thiago.paixao@ifes.edu.br](mailto:thiago.paixao@ifes.edu.br)

 Welcome to the repository for the Artificial Neural Networks (ANN) course!
 This repository serves as a resource hub for the ANN course offered by the Federal Institute of Espírito Santo (IFES, PPComp).

+Here is the link to the plan of the course: [Artificial Neural Networks](https://docs.google.com/spreadsheets/d/1Ao_atHMogFNuHYEmRCTu6_ZHLpxAZ3pdVerk5USYzok/edit?usp=sharing)